Freddie-Audley/Hello-World-Freestanding/README.md

-A freestanding implementation of print, written for Linux.
+A freestanding implementation of print, written for Linux and built with CMake.

 ### Languages
 - C